 Description: Remove.exe is not essential for the Windows OS and causes relatively few problems.
-The Remove.exe file is located in a subfolder of "C:\Documents and Settings".
+The Remove.exe file is located in a subfolder of C:\Windows.

-The Remove.exe file is not a Windows core file.
-Remove.exe is able to manipulate other programs.
-Therefore the technical security rating is 35% dangerous.
+The program has no visible window.
+The Remove.exe file is a Verisign signed file.
+The file is certified by a trustworthy company.
+It is not a Windows system file.
+Remove.exe is able to record keyboard and mouse inputs and hide itself.
+Therefore the technical security rating is 22% dangerous.

 Recommended: Identify Remove.exe related errors

-If Remove.exe is located in a subfolder of C:\Windows, the security rating is 22% dangerous.
-The file size is 992,504 bytes.
+If Remove.exe is located in a subfolder of the user's profile folder, the security rating is 84% dangerous.
+The file size is 109,056 bytes.
+There is no file information.
 The program is not visible.
-Remove.exe is a Verisign signed file.
-The file is certified by a trustworthy company.
-The file is not a Windows system file.
-Remove.exe is able to record keyboard and mouse inputs and hide itself.
+It is not a Windows core file.
+Remove.exe is able to manipulate other programs.
+Remove.exe appears to be a compressed file.

 Important: Some malware camouflages itself as Remove.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the Remove.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.